kiranharidas187/documents/Docker-compose-README.md

 This directory structure ensures proper relative paths from docker-compose file to appropriate micro-services.

-Each micro-service which should be part of docker-compose must have a Dockerfile in its root directory.
+Note: Each micro-service which should be part of docker-compose must have a Dockerfile in its root directory.
+Refer to Dockerfile README for instructions on creating a Dockerfile.

     ./ELEVATE/
     ├── documents